Seppli11/ZHAW-Summary/summaries/24FS/CCP2/10_DevOps.md

 # DevOps

-When developing software, the current expectation is to delivery continuously.
+When developing software, the current expectation is to deliver continuously.
 This shortens the feedback loop and the time until money is earned.
-Another benefit of continuous is the minimisation of risk.
+Another benefit of continuous delivery is the minimisation of risk.
 Since the delivery process is automated, it is also at least somewhat documented.

 ## Problems with Waterfall